 When configuring the processor application, we need to set the following properties:

-• The input binding destination (Kafka topic or RabbitMQ exchange) where this application is subscribed.
+inputbinding destination (Kafka topic or RabbitMQ exchange) where this application is subscribed. - The

 For production applications, it is a good idea to set spring.cloud.stream.bindings.input.group to specify the consumer group to which this consumer application belongs.
 This ensures that additional consumer applications, each identified with its own group id, will receive every message.
 Each consumer group may scale to multiple instances to distribute the work load.
 Spring Cloud Stream abstracts this feature, native to Kafka, in order to extend it to RabbitMQ and other binder implementations.